SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 ## Why State Is Snapshotted

 Drawing APIs look stateful because they are stateful.
-The active transform, clips, graphics options, and layer information all affect future commands.
+The active options, transform, clips, and layer information all affect future commands.

 `DrawingCanvasState` exists so that state changes are cheap to reason about and cheap to attach to commands.

-The state snapshot contains the active options and target information for subsequent commands, including:
+The state snapshot contains the active options and target information for subsequent commands:

-- `Options`
-- `ClipState`
-- `IsLayer`
-- layer-related graphics options and bounds
+- `Options`, the active `DrawingOptions` reference
+- `ClipState`, the normalized clip stack for the state
-- current target bounds
+- `TargetBounds`, the absolute target bounds for commands recorded in this state
+- `DestinationOffset`, the absolute offset for paths recorded in local coordinates
+- `IsLayer` and `Layer`, marking layer scopes

 The canvas treats this state as immutable snapshots on a stack. `Save()` pushes a copy. `Restore()` pops one.
 Drawing calls always read the current top-of-stack state.

 That makes save and restore semantics predictable and backend-independent.

+## How Clipping Works

+Clipping is the part of the model where the recorded command stream, not per-command state, is authoritative.

+`Clip(...)` narrows the active clip.
+It supports `ClipOperation.Intersection` and `ClipOperation.Difference`, builds one `DrawingClipDescriptor` per clip path, and does two things:

+1. appends `BeginClip` commands to the stream, each carrying its descriptor and the state's destination offset
+2. replaces the top-of-stack state with one whose `DrawingClipState` includes the new descriptors, so later `Save`/`Restore` and layer logic can reason about the clip stack

+Descriptors classify the clip so backends can pick fast paths: `Rectangle`, `IntegerRegion`, `Region`, or general `Path` geometry.
+Rectangle and region metadata is captured before the transform is applied so axis-aligned cases survive translation and scaling.

+The ordered begin/end-clip command stream is the single source of truth.
+Draw commands do not carry clip state; backends resolve the active clip stack from the stream commands surrounding each draw. `Restore()` closes the scopes the restored state no longer holds by appending matching `EndClip` commands.

+Clip descriptors are recorded in canvas-local coordinates and anchored at the recording state's destination offset.
+When drawing moves to a differently-offset context, for example a child region canvas inheriting parent clips, the canvas calls `DrawingCanvasBatcher<TPixel>.EnsureClipAnchors(...)` before recording draws: the open clip stack is closed and reopened anchored at the new offset.
+Per-glyph draw offsets do not participate; anchoring always follows the state's destination offset.

+## How Apply Works

+`Apply(...)` runs a caller-supplied `IImageProcessingContext` operation over a path region as part of the recorded timeline.

+The canvas records an `ApplyBarrier` command inline in the stream.
+When the command is lowered, its drawing options are cloned through `CloneForClearOperation`, which forces `PixelAlphaCompositionMode.Src` at full blend percentage: the processed pixels replace the covered region outright, including transparency, instead of blending over it.

+Because an apply must observe everything drawn beneath it, backends treat it as an ordering barrier during scene execution.
+If an apply is recorded inside a layer, the affected layers are marked as requiring scoped rendering so the processor sees the isolated layer content.

 ## How Layers Work In This Architecture